rachfop/takomo-docs/docs/stacks/stack-template-file.md

   - stack
 ---

-CloudFormation template files for stacks are located in `templates` directory or its subdirectories.
+CloudFormation template files for stacks are located in the **templates** directory or its subdirectories.

 You specify the template file for a stack with `template` property.
-It accepts a relative file path to the template file in `templates` directory.
-If no `template` is given, the relative path to the stack configuration file in `stacks` directory is used.
+It accepts a relative file path to the template file in the **templates** directory.
+If no `template` is given, the relative path to the stack configuration file in the **stacks** directory is used.

-Both the standard CloudFormation template file formats. i.e. **JSON** and **YAML**, are supported, but the file extension must be `.yml`, `.json` or `.hbs`.
+Both the standard CloudFormation template file formats. i.e. **JSON** and **YAML**, are supported, but the file extension must be **.yml**, **.json** or **.hbs**.
 The last one is used to tell Takomo to treat the template file as a dynamic Handlebars template.

 #### Example: Defining the Template File